senguptashritama/Crypto_Currency_Forecasting_and_Analsysis/README.md

 and evaluate predictive models for Bitcoin and Ethereum price forecasting.
 By analyzing existing research papers, we assess the effectiveness of various methodologies, including machine learning algorithms, time series analysis, and deep learning methods.
-Drawing upon studies in the field, we contribute to the existing body of knowledge by identifying the strengths and weaknesses of different predictive models.
-Through a comprehensive comparative analysis, we provide insights into the accuracy and reliability of these models, aiding investors, traders, and researchers in making informed decisions in the dynamic cryptocurrency markets.
+Drawing upon studies in the field, I contribute to the existing body of knowledge by identifying the strengths and weaknesses of different predictive models.
+Through a comprehensive comparative analysis, I provide insights into the accuracy and reliability of these models, aiding investors, traders, and researchers in making informed decisions in the dynamic cryptocurrency markets.